-I love this misunderstood plant; it’s large green leaves remind me of a water lily and the vibrant flowers brighten up any garden whilst being a good companion for vegetables such as Cabbage, Cucumber, Cauliflower, Potatoes, Brussel Sprouts, and Radish.
+I love this misunderstood plant; the large green leaves remind me of a water lily and the vibrant flowers brighten up any garden while being a good companion for vegetables such as Cabbage, Cucumber, Cauliflower, Potatoes, Brussel Sprouts, and Radish.

 As good as they are for your garden, they’re also good for you.
 Nasturtiums contain Iron, Vitamin C, and Antioxidants to fight free radicals, they are also anti-bacterial, and have antimicrobial and antibiotic properties, so if you feel a cold is coming on eat a few flowers (but not if you’re breastfeeding or pregnant).

 You can use them in salads; their peppery flavour will add a colourful zing, and you can pickle the seeds/buds in white wine vinegar, salt and spices and use them like capers (although they do not taste like capers!)
 The leaves can also be made into pesto, try this recipe that uses nutritional yeast.